The Ultimate Greek island hopping tour

 Getting back to Athens can be tricky, but Ferryhopper is here to make it easier for you.
 While Rafina is the suggested starting point for this island-hopping journey, your return trip will be to Piraeus instead, the only port connecting Crete to Athens.

-The cost of a ferry ticket for this route starts at around €42, though the final cost may vary depending on seasonality, offers, and discounts.
-Ferries from Heraklion to Piraeus are large conventional vessels with garage spaces and plenty of cabins.
+Ferry tickets for this route start at around €36, though the final cost may vary depending on seasonality, offers and discounts.
+Ferries from Heraklion to Piraeus are large conventional vessels with car decks and plenty of cabins.

 Tip: as this route gets rather busy in the high season, we recommend planning your trip well in advance.